eea/garie-lighthouse/readme.md

 | Property         | Type                 | Description                                               |
 | ---------------- | -------------------- | --------------------------------------------------------- |
 | `url`            | `string` (required)  | Url to get lighthouse metrics for.                        |

+For more information please go to the [garie-plugin](https://github.com/eea/garie-plugin) repo